The Definitive Guide to Affiliate Marketing for 2023

 For example, your audience will remember that you publish new content on Fridays and that Wednesdays are for Q&A. So, they’ll keep in mind to check in with you as scheduled.

 There have been periodic posts turning audiences away - they might read one of your posts, but they won’t be coming back for the next, and you don’t want that as an affiliate marketer.
+You can use an interactive online calendar to streamline your content scheduling and keep your audience engaged with consistent, high-quality posts.

 Scheduling your content can help you as an affiliate marketer if you pair it with evergreen and seasonal content.
 You can sync your posts with some of the more significant seasonal events like Halloween and post a piece on the best pumpkin pies you can bake at home while including affiliate links to promote some baking supplies.